 How Dolly was cloned

-Animal cloning from an adult cell is obviously much more complex and difficult than growing a plant from a cutting.
+Animal cloning from an adult cell is much more difficult than from an embryonic cell.
 So when scientists working at the Roslin Institute in Scotland produced Dolly, the only lamb born from 277 attempts, it was a major news story around the world.

-To produce Dolly, the scientists used the nucleus of an udder cell from a six-year-old Finn Dorset white sheep.
-The nucleus contains nearly all the cell's genes.
+To produce Dolly, scientists used an udder cell from a six-year-old Finn Dorset white sheep.
 They had to find a way to 'reprogram' the udder cells - to keep them alive but stop them growing – which they achieved by altering the growth medium (the ‘soup’ in which the cells were kept alive).
 Then they injected the cell into an unfertilised egg cell which had had its nucleus removed, and made the cells fuse by using electrical pulses.
 The unfertilised egg cell came from a Scottish Blackface ewe.
 When the research team had managed to fuse the nucleus from the adult white sheep cell with the egg cell from the black-faced sheep, they needed to make sure that the resulting cell would develop into an embryo.
 They cultured it for six or seven days to see if it divided and developed normally, before implanting it into a surrogate mother, another Scottish Blackface ewe.
 Dolly had a white face.

 What happened to Dolly?

 Dolly lived a pampered existence at the Roslin Institute.
 She mated and produced normal offspring in the normal way, showing that such cloned animals can reproduce.
 Born on 5 July 1996, she was euthanased on 14 February 2003, aged six and a half.
 Sheep can live to age 11 or 12, but Dolly suffered from arthritis in a hind leg joint and from sheep pulmonary adenomatosis, a virus-induced lung tumour that is common among sheep which are raised indoors.